grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ### How it works ###

-The **HTML5 FileManager** by default kinda sucks.
+The **HTML5 File System API** by default is a bit of a pain.
 Why?
 [Try it out for yourself](http://www.w3.org/TR/file-system-api/) and come back here with tears of frustration and I'll forgive you for doubting me.

 Most (if not all) calls to the filesystem are asynchronous but no interface for listening to events exists.
 Instead, we're required to pass in callbacks as arguments to filesystem operations and thus it starts to get messy really quickly.
 As an example, let's get the filesystem, retrieve a file, and write data to it.